Raqeeb27/VulnScan360/README.md

 ---

 ### 📜 License
-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the GPL 3.0 License — see the LICENSE file for details.

 ---